LOADING ...

 And thanked Christ was nobody waiting for me, to grieve, to mourn, and to pity.

-But the band Waltzing Matilda, as they carried us down the gangway.
+But the played Waltzing Matilda, as they carried us down the gangway.

 But nobody cheered, they stood and stared, then they turned all their faces away

-And I see my old comrades, how proudly they march, reviving old dreams of past
+And I see my old comrades, how they march, reviving old dreams of past glories

 And the old men march slowly, old bones stiff and sore.
 They're tired old from a forgotten war